Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

 SchoolTutoring Academy’s tutoring programs for Humble students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote! (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Humble District Curriculum Used in Our In-Home Tutoring Programs

 The Humble Independent School District provides students with a curriculum that is well-rounded and prepares students for their futures.
 This curriculum is based on the Texas Essential Knowledge and Skill and is integrated with the talents of faculty, families and the community.
 Partnerships with members of the community, local organizations, and businesses also help to allow the district to develop some of their career and technical education programming, and offers opportunities for volunteering and mentoring in the schools.

 We currently cover the following Humble-area school district: Humble Independent School District.